nanakenashi/aws_configuration/README.md

-# aws_provisioning
+# aws_configuration
-Provisioning for AWS with Terraform
+Configuration for AWS with Terraform